The Top Conspiracy Movies

 Is allegedly based on real events that occurred in Point Pleasant, West Virginia in the late 1960’s.
 The plot centers around a flying, dark figure which are reputedly reported in the area.
 The wife of the main character, a journalist, died after swerving to avoid this flying creature in their car.
 He had discovered mysterious drawings of the creature by his wife before she died.
 John becomes associated with a local police officer who keeps having dreams which say “wake up number 37”.
 It was held to be prophecy when 37 people died on the Ohio bridge.
 The cause of the failure on the bridge was never discovered and the Mothman was never seen again in Point Pleasant.

 Side Effects (2013)

-is a film depicting the assassination of Reinhard Heydrich by Czechoslovakian soldiers in 1942.
+Is a film depicting the assassination of Reinhard Heydrich by Czechoslovakian soldiers in 1942.
 The film is based on true historical events.
 The two agents are parachuted into the region with little equipment necessary to carry out the assassination.
-The effort nearly failed with Heydrich left wounded, however he later died from his wounds.
+The effort nearly failed with Heydrich left wounded.
+However, he later died from his wounds.
 The reprisals were terrible with a total of over 15000 Czech massacres in the aftermath of the assassination.
-The entire village of Lidice was destroyed with children gasseed and all males over 16 were shot.
+The entire village of Lidice was destroyed with children gassed and all males over 16 were shot.
 Women were sent to concentration camps.
 Heydrich was only top level Nazi officer assassinated in World War II.